coderdc13/draft-for-api/.ipynb_checkpoints/Newest_Financial_Report-checkpoint.md

 ![alt_text](seven.JPG)

 Also, in terms of the optional challenge, the portfolio performance over time was graphed with different trajectories based on percentile (of return) were provided as a function of time (provided directly below).
 The percentiles were for the ninety-fifth, fiftieth, and fifth percentiles.
+The curve for the ninety-fifth percentile is blue and reaches the greatest y value on the Cartesian graph.
+In terms of the curve for the fiftieth percentile, the curve for the fiftieth percentile is orange.
+The curve for the fifth percentile is green.